riteshkarval/pc-software/README.md

 ## Evaluation

-The model uses Adam with weight decay loss function to evaluate model performance.
+The model uses Adam with weight decay function to train and evaluate model performance.

 ## Inference